hoonzis/presentations/slides/options-pricing.md

 	    }

 ---
+***

 ### Implementation overview

 - Build the end nodes of both trees
 - Walk both trees backwards
-- Calculate the option price from the option prices in previous steps
+- Calculate option price from previous steps

+---

+### Implementation overview

 ![pricing_implementation](images/implementation.png)

 ---

-### Generating the stock end-nodes prices
+### Generating the leafs

-- We have to start all the way at the expiry, how do we get there?
-- We know that the stock moves up or down with the same probability and we know the depth of the tree
+- All possible prices of the stock at expiry
+- Taking into account the depth

 	let generateEndNodePrices (ref:float) (up:float) (periods:int) =